ROHIT32767/Smart-Vehicle-Booking-System/README.md

 ```
 >* Trip
 ```
 Represents a trip in the system .
+This class is responsible for recording both the starting and ending times of a vehicle.
+Utilizing the journey duration, it computes the expenses associated with the trip.
+Additionally, it imposes penalties according to specified rules, such as failing to return the vehicle within the allotted time.
+Following the computation of the overall bill, it facilitates the payment process through the "make payment" option.
 ```
 #### Attributes
 ```